CsabaDu/CsabaDu.DynamicTestData/_xUnit/README.md

 ## Description

-`CsabaDu.DynamicTestData.xUnit` framework provides a set of utilities for dynamically generating and managing test data, particularly in xUnit.
-It simplifies the process of creating parameterized tests by offering a flexible and extensible way to define test cases with various arguments, expected results, and exceptions, based on `CsabaDu.DynamicTestData`features and the `TheoryData` type of xUnit.
+`CsabaDu.DynamicTestData.xUnit` is the extension of [CsabaDu.DynamicTestData](https://www.nuget.org/packages/CsabaDu.DynamicTestData/) framework.
+This extension is particularly useful in a unit testing context in xUnit framework.
+It simplifies the process of creating parameterized tests by offering a flexible and extensible way to define test cases with various arguments, expected results, and exceptions, based on the inherited `CsabaDu.DynamicTestData`features and the `TheoryData` type of xUnit.

+The current document will focus on the features of `CsabaDu.DynamicTestData.xUnit` features.
+To learn about the parent module, visit [CsabaDu.DynamicTestData verion 1.2.0 README.md](https://www.nuget.org/packages/CsabaDu.DynamicTestData/1.2.0#readme-body-tab).

 ## What's New?

-### **Version 1.1.0**
+### **Version 1.2.0**

-- **New Feature**: Enhanced flexibility in generating exceptionally different `TheoryData` instances with optional `ArgsCode?` parameter.
+- **New Features**:
+  - New `TheoryTestData` and generic`TheoryTestData<T>` types, which extend `TheoryData` and `TheoryData<T>` types.
+  - New `ITheoryTestData` and `IProperties` interfaces to support the new types.

+- **Changes**
+  - `DynamicTheoryDataSource` class is fully refactored, to support the new types and to enhance performance.
+  - Cancelling  `ArgsCode` property validation when used within the `DynamicTheoryDataSource` class.

+- **Compatibility**:
-- **Compatibility**: This update is fully backward-compatible with previous versions.
+  - This update is fully backward-compatible with previous versions.
 Existing solutions will continue to work without any changes.

 ## Features
 (Updated v1.1.0)